Presidency of Calvin Coolidge: Civil rights

-Coolidge spoke in favor of the civil rights of African-Americans, saying in his first State of the Union address that their rights were "just as sacred as those of any other citizen" under the U.S. Constitution and that it was a "public and a private duty to protect those rights."
+Coolidge spoke in favor of the civil rights of African Americans, saying in his first State of the Union address that their rights were "just as sacred as those of any other citizen" under the U.S. Constitution and that it was a "public and a private duty to protect those rights."
 He appointed no known members of the Ku Klux Klan to office; indeed, the Klan lost most of its influence during his term.
-He also repeatedly called for laws to prohibit lynching, saying in his 1923 State of the Union address that it was a "hideous crime" of which African-Americans were "by no means the sole sufferers" but made up the "majority of the victims."
+When he first took office, Coolidge called for laws to prohibit lynching, saying in his 1923 State of the Union address that it was a "hideous crime" of which African-Americans were "by no means the sole sufferers" but made up the "majority of the victims."
 However, congressional attempts to pass anti-lynching legislation were blocked by Southern Democrats.
+Coolidge ultimately abandoned his attempts to pass anti-lynching legislation because he feared this was distract from passing tax cuts.
+In addition, Coolidge refused to denounce the Klan in the 1924 presidential election even though his segregationist Democratic opponent John W. Davis denounced the KKK and called for Coolidge to join him in denouncing the organization.Some of Coolidge's supporters have claimed that Coolidge did not denounce the KKK because he was grieving the death of his son at the time.
 Coolidge did not emphasize the appointment of African-Americans to federal positions, and he did not appoint any prominent blacks during his tenure as president.
+Coolidge would end up losing most of the Indiana black vote in 1924 because the Indiana Republican Party was taken over by the Klan and KKK member Edward Jackson was the Republican nominee for governor.
+However, Coolidge maintained most of the black vote outside of Indiana; despite the lack of real action by Coolidge and other Republicans on civil rights by the 1920s, most black voters still believed that the Republican Party was the lesser of evils compared to the Democrats.
 Women suffrage had little effect in the South, where very few black women were allowed to vote.

-On June 2, 1924, Coolidge signed the Indian Citizenship Act, which granted U.S. citizenship to all American Indians, while permitting them to retain tribal land and cultural rights.
+On June 2, 1924, partially in recognition of the thousands of natives who joined the military during WW1, Coolidge signed the Indian Citizenship Act, which granted U.S. citizenship to all Native Americans, while permitting them to retain tribal land and cultural rights.
 By that time, two-thirds of Native Americans were already citizens, having gained citizenship through marriage, military service, or the land allotments that had earlier taken place.
 The act was unclear on whether the federal government or the tribal leaders retained tribal sovereignty.
 Coolidge also appointed the Committee of One Hundred, a reform panel to examine federal institutions and programs dealing with Indian nations.
 This committee recommended that the government conduct an in-depth investigation into reservation life, resulting in the Meriam Report of 1928.